GDalforno/STL-Hybrid/README.md

-# Forecasting Time Series using Optimization based models
+# STL decomposition as preprocessing approach to forecast using machine learning models